marcuslau0903/18-Fitness-Tracker/README.md

 ## Installation
 - Clone repository to your local machine.
 - Input `npm i` to install node packages [Express,Mongoose,Morgan,NodeMon] for the Application.
+- To Set up the DataBase `DROP DATABASE IF EXISTS workout`,`CREATE DATABASE workout`.
+- Input `npm run seed`, `npm run dev` on command line to run the Application.

 ## Link to deployed Application on Heroku
 [Click Here](https://calm-fortress-57316.herokuapp.com/)